varegab/get_stats/README.txt

 -This tool assuming that running environment has python3, pip3, virtualenv installed -This tool assuming that user can install python3 packages via pip

+-I do not assume the size and the amount of the input files by any means, it can process them (please check TESTING PERFORMANCE CASE 2)

 ========================================================
 TESTING PERFORMANCE CASE 2: